manishmeshram51/tsf-phase2/README.md

 # tsf-
-this is rest framework using django
+This is REST api using django. django django rest framework